-Personal credit scores are very important: They’re part of what lenders look at when determining your eligibility for loans and the interest rates that you’ll get.
+Personal credit scores are very important: They’re part of what lenders look at when determining your loan eligibility and the interest rates you’ll get.
 But what about your business credit score?
-Is that something a lender will consider with your loan application?
+As you grow your business, you’ll need to know how your actions impact your business credit score.

 What is a business credit score?